 Telephone Wiring Colour Code BT NTE5 Master Socket

-The following pictures show the Telephone Wiring Colour Code as found in various situations.
-Please note you must use the correct inserter tool to push the wires in to the IDC connectors.
+The following pictures show the BT Telephone Wiring Colour Code as found in various situations.
+Please note you must use the correct inserter tool to push the wires in to the phone socket IDC connectors.
 Failing to do so will open the blades up and the socket connector will no longer hold the wires, with no option but to throw the socket away.
-Don’t strip the wires when terminating as the blades are designed to bite through the insulation and make a connection.
+Don’t strip the wires when terminating the telephone cable, as the blades are designed to bite through the insulation and make a connection.

-Telephone Line coming in to property from the pole
+Telephone Line cable coming in to property from the pole

-This picture shows the external Dropwire from the telegraph pole or lead in wired directly to the rear of the BT Master Socket NTE5.
+This picture shows the external Dropwire cable from the telegraph pole or lead in wired directly to the rear of the BT Master Socket NTE5.
 Terminals are marked ‘A’ and ‘B’ and can be screw type terminals, or IDC inserter type as shown in the photo.

 Normally, the first pair used for your telephone line is solid Orange, solid White.
 This applies to Underground fed properties with older cable, and overhead ‘Dropwire’.

-A second telephone line with a different number would terminate on solid Black, solid Green.
+A second telephone line with a different phone number would terminate on solid Black, solid Green.

 Other colours present might be 3 red, or 3 yellow wires.
-These are not used as conductors and are in fact steel support wires to prevent the cable from sagging or stretching when used overhead.
-BEWARE when cutting or stripping this cable, they are EXTREMELY sharp and will leave a nasty prick in your finger.
-Good wire cutters are esential when cutting BT Dropwire.This cable is heavy duty to cope with any kind of weather.
+These are not used as conductors and are in fact steel support wires to prevent the phone cable from sagging or stretching when used overhead.
+BEWARE when cutting or stripping this cable, the wires are EXTREMELY sharp and will leave a nasty prick in your finger.
+Good wire cutters are essential when cutting BT Dropwire.This cable is heavy duty to cope with any kind of weather.

-I have stripped the cable, cut these support wires approx 1cm length, folded back and taped around.
+In the picture I have stripped back the cable, cut the steel support wires approx 1cm length, folded back and taped around.
 This protects your fingers from a painful spike when terminating.
 Do not underestimate the danger of the steel support wires.
 Follow my telephone wiring colour code and things should work first time for you.

 Telephone Master Socket Wires